laro/Cilia/3 Advanced/1 Templates.md

 ### **Function** Templates

 - _Automatic_ function templates
     - If the type of (at least) one of the function parameters is a concept, then the function is (in fact) a function template.
-This is like abbreviated function templates in C++ 20, only ommitting the `auto` keyword.
+This is like abbreviated function templates in C++ 20, only omitting the `auto` keyword.
         - Concept `Number`:
           ```
           func sq(Number x) -> Number {